LAPKT-dev/LAPKT-public/developersguide/build.md

 ### Cmake options to install features, including ff and fd pddl parsers

+- Sync the FF, FD and VAL submodule packages from github.com

+        git submodule update --init

+- Update the CMAKE configuration step command with the following options

-- Include Fastdownward PDDL parser and grounder
+  - for FD PDDL parser and grounder

                 -DCMAKE_FD=ON

-- Include FF parser and grounder
+  - for FF parser and grounder

                 -DCMAKE_FF=ON

-- Include KCL VAL plan validator
+  - for KCL VAL plan validator

                 -DCMAKE_VAL=ON

 ### Extras